jamilurrahman12/proxmox/README.md

 ## Proxmox VE Firewall

-The integrated firewall allows you to filter network packets on any VM or Container interface.
+This integrated firewall allows you to filter network packets on any VM or Container.
 Common sets of firewall rules can be grouped into “security groups”.

 * Host-Specific Firewall Rules
 * VM Specific Firewall Rules
 * Security Group Implementation
-* Proxmox VE Hosts Security
 * Filter Remote IPs